 I was privileged to join the Governing Body in September 2022 and I sit on the Governance, Compliance and Safeguarding Committee.

 I was educated at Charterhouse School and subsequently gained a BSc in Geochemistry from London and an MA in Strategic Studies while in Australia.
 I enjoyed a 30 year military career, retiring in the rank of Brigadier and then served abroad as a Director and Chief of Staff of several NATO agencies.
 I now undertake charity work, for the Veterans Advisory and Pensions Committee and for RE:ACT, a disaster response charity.

 I am delighted to have joined the governing body as a Mercers’ nominated governor.
 I am a member of the Estates, and the Finance and General Purpose Committees, and chair the strategy group.
 I am married with two grown-up daughters and my hobbies include ski mountaineering, nordic skiing, diving, cycling and travelling.

-I am originally from South Wales and gained a degree in Microbiology at Cardiff University.
-After some time in scientific research, I moved into the healthcare industry in 1984 and remained there for my entire career, in a number of commercial leadership roles with two large US based medical device and biopharmaceutical companies.
+I am originally from Carmarthenshire in South Wales and gained a degree in Microbiology at Cardiff University.
+After some time in scientific research, I moved into the healthcare industry and remained there for my entire career in a number of commercial leadership roles with two large US medical device companies.

-We moved to Wiltshire initially in 1987, and then between 1999 and 2005 lived in Germany and Switzerland, where my career had taken me.
-On our return to the UK our children came to Dauntsey's, Katie for the Sixth Form and Will for the full secondary school period.
-My wife Nicky and I now live in Avebury.
+We moved to Wiltshire in 1987, and then between 1999 and 2005 lived in Germany and Switzerland, where my career had taken me.
+On our return to the UK our children came to Dauntsey's.

-Apart from Dauntsey's, I hold a number of other Board roles including Trustee and Director of the Wiltshire Community Foundation.
+I am currently chair of the Finance and General Purposes Committee and sit on the Audit and Risk Committee.
+Apart from Dauntsey's, I hold a number of other Board roles including Trustee and Director of the Community Foundation of Wales.